DeadLeavez/MISC/Performance.md

 I have concluded through testing that my PC can handle about 18 bots without the performance dropping much.

 Now this map is already fairly performance intensive due to how big and badly optimized it is.
 So I would like to have decent FPS.
 So I don't want there to be more than 18 bots spawned on the map.
 So I set the Fika Max Bots to 18.
 Then I want to leave donuts some room, so I set the SWAG Cap for lighthouse to 16.
-That leaves 2 bot slots for donuts to use (it will also still despawn further bots, so 2 goes further than you might think)
+That leaves 2 bot slots for donuts to use (it will also still de-spawn further bots, so 2 goes further than you might think)

 This leaves us with 16 bots to play around with, minus whatever specials spawn.
 If the raids feel a bit empty, it might be that a your cap is low, or a lot of specials spawned this raid.
 What you can do if you have a fairly low cap like my example of 18, is reduce the upper limit of rouges just a tad to let the rest of the map get a bit more action.